Under the Hood¶

 Using both SX and MX can be done to a limited extent, but can be error-prone and should be done with caution.
 The current default is MX and the current recommendation is to use MX symbolics unless you want to do targeted performance optimizations and feel comfortable with the symbolic array concepts.
 In this case the most reliable approach is to create compiled SX functions that use only supported mathematical operations and then call them from inside any more complex functions using general operations.
 For example, you may be able to define an ODE function using SX and then do parameter estimation in a more general function traced with MX symbolics.

-The final key concept in Archimedes is function transformations, which take an existing function and produce a new function with modified behavior.
+The second key concept in Archimedes is function transformations, which take an existing function and produce a new function with modified behavior.

 How Function Transformations Work¶